anguyen8/TAB/README.md

 ## Acknowledgment

-This repository borrows a significant part of its implementation from [CLIP4IDC](https://github.com/sushizixin/CLIP4IDC) by Guo et al. I greatly appreciate their work, which provided a strong foundation for this project.
+This repository borrows a significant part of its implementation from [CLIP4IDC](https://github.com/sushizixin/CLIP4IDC) by Guo et al. We greatly appreciate their work, which provided a strong foundation for this project.